 It’s always good to see that a bookmaker is big on promoting responsible gambling.
 DraftKings does just that, which is a huge plus.
 However, I would like to see a bit more data on Australian agencies that deal with problem gambling, such as Gambling Help Online.
 I think it would make Aussie fantasy sports fans feel much more comfortable.

-But when it comes to the size of prize pools and the number or fantasy contests, DraftKings is still number one.
-However, from the perspective of an Aussie punter, they lack a lot of important things.
-Draftkings may be the best in the US, but they are far from the top in Australia.
+From the perspective of an Aussie punter, they lack a lot of important things, so Draftkings may be the best in the US, but they are far from the top in Australia.
+That’s why we suggest to all fantasy sports lovers to visit DraftStars instead because they offer much more to local players.

 How can I deposit at DraftKings?